Trump says he’s taking malaria drug to protect against virus

 Trump last underwent an “interim” checkup in a November visit to Walter Reed National Military Medical Center that was not noted on his public schedule.
 His last complete physical took place in February 2019.

+Hydroxychloroquine can cause potentially serious heart rhythm problems even in healthy people, but “it’s hard to infer” that Trump’s artery plaque, revealed in tests from his 2018 physical, makes the drug especially dangerous for him, Aronoff said.

+White House officials did not say whether any other administration officials were also taking the drug.

-Trump has repeatedly pushed the use of the drug with or without the antibiotic azithromycin, but no large, rigorous studies have found them safe or effective for preventing or treating COVID-19.
+Trump said he took hydroxychloroquine with an “original dose” of the antibiotic azithromycin.
+The president has repeatedly pushed the use of the drug with or without the azithromycin, but no large, rigorous studies have found them safe or effective for preventing or treating COVID-19.

 Two large observational studies, each involving around 1,400 patients in New York, recently found no benefit from hydroxychloroquine.
 Two new ones published Thursday in the medical journal BMJ reached the same conclusion.